 THE WILLOW CHRONICLE, VOL. 6

-Set in Port Townsend, Seattle, Baltimore, and Biafra, Willow Benton finds a new mentor and more at the University of Washington in the personage of Sydney Ackroyd.
-Doctor Ackroyd, a woman who is a world-renowned economist, was born and named Sidai in Maasai Land, was orphaned at three, and was adopted by an English missionary doctor and his wife, who raised Sidai as Sydney in Cheltenham, where she graduated from the Cheltenham Ladies College, after which Sydney attended Oxford University where she earned a doctorate in economics with honors from Oxford University.
+(Doctor Ackroyd, a world-renowned economist, was born in Maasai Land, was orphaned at three, and was adopted by an English missionary doctor and his wife, who raised Sidai in Cheltenham, where Sid graduated from the Cheltenham Ladies College, She entered Oxford University at 15 and left at 21 having earned a doctorate in economics with honors. from Oxford University.)

 THE WILLOW CHRONICLE